Vanessa Lloyd-Davies

 Susan Vanessa Lloyd-Davies MBE (30 November 1960 – 16 February 2005) was a British doctor, equestrian and soldier.
 Educated at Benenden School and at Lady Margaret Hall, Oxford, she matriculated at St Thomas's Hospital Medical School and joined the Royal Army Medical Corps (RAMC) in 1990.
 Lloyd-Davies treated injured Bosnian war children in Sarajevo as part of the United Nations Protection Force in mid-1992.
 She then became a general practitioner in the Barbican in central London and a medical officer civilian attached to the King's Troop of the Royal Horse Artillery in the British Army.
 As an eventer, Lloyd-Davies rode a cross-country horse across all levels.
 She was appointed Member of the Order of the British Empire in the Military Division in 1993.

 Early life

 On 30 November 1960, Lloyd-Davies was born in London, England.
 She was part of a medical family going back nine generations, and has Welsh roots.
-Lloyd-Davies was the oldest daughter of Wyndham Lloyd-Davies, a uriologist, and his wife Elizabeth.
+Lloyd-Davies was the oldest daughter of Reginald Wyndham Lloyd-Davies, a uriologist, and his wife Elizabeth.
 She has one sister, Fiona Lloyd-Davies.
 At the age of 13, Lloyd-Davies took up what would become her life long hobby of hunting, encouraged by Reginald Paget, Baron Paget of Northampton.
 She had hunted for the Fernie, Quorn and Pytchley.
 Lloyd-Davies received a classical education at Benenden School in Kent.
 She read physiology at Lady Margaret Hall, Oxford and went to matriculate at St Thomas's Hospital Medical School in London for training.